sjciasullo/CL_rock-paper-scissors/README.md

     5. execute compiled main

 ### Unsolved Problems
-- initialize players and gamestate in runGame method
 - double check whitespace, reset of player win tallies, and persistence across game modes with different errors in text

 ### Wins and Challenges